 scallions, white and light green parts only, thinly sliced

-steel-cut oats (we used Bob's Red Mill)
+steel-cut oats (I used Bob's Red Mill)

 Chopped flat-leaf parsley, for garnish

 Pour in a glug or two of the wine, turn up the heat, and cook for another couple of minutes until most, if not all, of the liquid has evaporated.
 At this point, check the oats for doneness.
 If they are to your liking and there is some liquid remaining, strain it off.
-If not, continue to simmer, adding wine and/or stock as needed.
+If not, continue to simmer, adding more wine and/or stock as needed.

-When ready, stir in the parmesan and the reserved mushrooms and heat through.
+When ready, stir in the Parmesan and the reserved mushrooms and heat through.
 Sprinkle with the parsley and serve.